 Consultation planned Date of consultation Consultation carried out through the needs assessment and through the strategy design is considered to have been comprehensive and extensive.
-The draft strategy will now go through council governance processes including: Public Health DMT - Completed DASSPH SMT - Completed Public Health Board: Verbal update from Public Health Consultant Directors Board Wandsworth Health Committee Strategy to be published on-line following Committee approval Strategy Launch Event 6th November 2024 13th November 2024 November 2024 6th December 12th February 2025 March 2025 April 2025
+The public consultation will be the final stage of this work.
+The draft strategy will then go through council governance processes including: 1.
+Public Health DMT 1.
+6 th November 2024 DASSPH SMT Public Health Board: Verbal update from Public Health Consultant Directors Board Wandsworth Health Committee: 12th February 2025 Strategy to be published on-line following Committee approval Strategy Launch Event 13th November 2024 November 2024 9th January 12th February 2025 TBC April 2025